 Having worked within various sectors performing workplace wellness consultation and human resource functions, Lindsay’s passion is organizational well-being.
 Her educational background includes an Honours Bachelor of Arts Psychology Degree, her post graduate in Workplace Wellness & Health Promotion, and has received her Mental Health First Aid Certificate from the Mental Health Commission of Canada.
 As a Consultant, Lindsay gets to live her passion every day, helping other organizations enhance their employees’ well-being.

 Monica A. Szabo

-With over 25 years of experience in environment, health and safety, Monica is a senior leader who has built a reputation for developing progressive and results-oriented health and safety solutions.
-In her role as Executive Director, Government, Municipal and Public Safety, Monica was responsible for ensuring the quality and effectiveness of product and service delivery with a focus on broad strategic goals and objectives.
-She is currently on the Executive Team of the Board of Canadian Registered Safety Professionals.
+With 30 years of experience in environment, health and safety, Monica has experience in the field and as a senior leader.
+She built a reputation for developing progressive, integrated and results-oriented health and safety solutions.
+In her previous role as Executive Director, Government, Municipal and Public Safety, Monica was responsible for ensuring the quality and effectiveness of product and service delivery with a focus on broad strategic goals and objectives.
+She is currently working as a health & safety consultant for approved providers of the WSIB Health and Safety Excellence Program.
+She is also serving on the Executive Team of the Board of Canadian Registered Safety Professionals.